Frequently Asked Questions

 Will students attend field trips?

-Effective March 7th, students are able to attend field trips to both outdoor and indoor locations.
-All safety protocols must be followed during field trips.
+Students are able to attend field trips to both outdoor and indoor locations.
+All safety protocols put forth by the destination must be followed during field trips.

 What if I have additional questions?